wondering-packet/learning-vault/Git/Lessons/L005 - Remote Workflows & Pull Requests.md

-# Lesson 5 – Remote Workflows & Pull Requests
+# Remote Workflows & Pull Requests

 ## 1. Cloning Repositories (*covered previously*)
 - To work on an existing project, you first clone it from a remote.